crhan/ruhoh_hosting_server/README.md

 ## Third

-Point your domain's A record to `ruhoh.crhan.com`
+Point your domain's CNAME to `ruhoh.crhan.com`

 ## Last

 Make a webhook test or make a push action to your repo.

 ![][3]